-2021 Performance Highlights
+2022 Performance Highlights

-Our overall business performed well in 2021, led by our leadership position in the Permian Basin and our integrated NGL platform.
-Our full year average Permian natural gas inlet volumes increased 12% when compared to 2020.
+Added to S&P 500 in October 2022 2022 was a pivotal year for Targa across many dimensions.
+Our overall business performed well in 2022, led by our leadership position in the Permian Basin and our integrated NGL platform.
+Complemented by strong safety performance, we achieved record operational performance across both our Gathering and Processing and Logistics and Transportation segments.
+Our full year average Permian natural gas inlet volumes increased 36% when compared to 2021.
 Improving business fundamentals drove record volumes through our Permian G&P systems and through our Logistics and Transportation systems, demonstrating the strength of our integrated position.
+Additionally, we increased our size and scale in the Permian with the completion of a strategic Delaware Basin acquisition in July.

-Our full year net income (loss) for 2021 was \$71.2 million compared to (\$1.5) billion for 2020.
-We achieved record full year Adjusted EBITDA of \$2.052 billion in 2021, a 25% increase over 2020 and we generated \$1.1 billion of free cash flow in the year.
-In 2021, we prioritized available free cash flow towards debt reduction and strengthening our leverage metrics.
-We reduced our debt by \$1.15 billion and we exited 2021 with meaningfully lower leverage when compared to 2020.
+Adjusted EBITDA \$2.9 billion Our full year net income for 2022 was a record \$1.2 billion.
+We achieved record full year Adjusted EBITDA of \$2.9 billion in 2022, a 41% increase over 2021 and we generated \$1.1 billion of free cash flow in the year.
+We increased returns to our shareholders through a higher annualized common dividend and executed on common share repurchases throughout the year.
+Our strategic efforts around strengthening our balance sheet and leverage metrics over the past couple of years supported Targa achieving investment grade credit ratings from Fitch, Moody's and S&P during the first half of 2022.
+We remain focused in preserving our strong balance sheet which provides us with the financial flexibility to continue to invest in attractive opportunities and return increasing capital to our shareholders over time through annual dividend increases and supplemented with share repurchases.
+In October 2022, we were added to the S&P 500.
 See Appendix A for a discussion of Adjusted EBITDA and free cash flow, and reconciliations of such measures to their most directly comparable financial measures calculated and presented in accordance with U.S. generally accepted accounting principles ("GAAP").

-In 2021, we safely completed and placed into service our new Heim plant in Permian Midland ahead of schedule and under budget.
-Supported by the strength of our performance in 2021 and robust outlook, our Board of Directors approved an increase to our common dividend to \$1.40 per common share annualized for the fourth quarter 2021.
-We believe that with our best in class Permian wellhead to water NGL business, complemented by our strong balance sheet, we are well positioned to continue to identify attractive, high returning growth opportunities that leverage our integrated system, which supports our successful outlook for 2022 and beyond.
+In 2022, we safely completed and placed into service our new Legacy plant in Permian Midland and our Red Hills VI plant in Permian Delaware on time and on budget.
+We believe that with our best in class Permian wellhead to water NGL business, complemented by our strong balance sheet, we are well positioned to continue to identify attractive, high returning growth opportunities that leverage our integrated system, which supports our successful outlook for 2023 and beyond.